MockbaTheBorg/RunCPM/readme.md

 13: IFF - Interrupt Flip Flop
 14: IR - Interrupt (upper) / Refresh (lower) register
 ```
-The disk A.ZIP contains a script called LUAINFO.LUA, with the same functionality of INFO.COM, which provides information about RunCPM.
+The disk A.ZIP contains an example script called LUAINFO.LUA, with the same functionality of INFO.COM, which provides information about RunCPM.

 Caveat: Lua scripts must have a comment (--) on their last line, to prevent issues with the CP/M ^Z end-of-file character when the scripts are created with CP/M text editors.
 The comment on the last line comments out the CP/M EOF (^Z) character and prevents Lua interpreter errors.